microse-rpc/microse-swoole/api.md

 - `getDSN(): string` Gets the data source name according to the configuration.
 - `open(): void` Opens the channel.
 This method is called internally by `ModuleProxyApp.serve()` and `ModuleProxyApp.connect()`.
-- `register(ModuleProxy $mod): void` Registers a module to the channel.
+- `register($module): void` Registers a module to the channel.
-- `onError(callable $handler): void` Binds an error handler invoked whenever an error occurred in asynchronous operations which can't be caught during run-time, the first arguments passed to the `handler` function is the exception raised.
+- `onError(callable $handler): void` Binds an error handler invoked whenever an error occurred in asynchronous operations which can't be caught during run-time, the first arguments passed to the handler function is the exception raised.

 Other than the above properties, the following keys listed in `ChannelOptions`